Kong/kong-dist-cloudformation/README.md

 4. **Parameters**:

     Fill in all the parameters details.
-If you chose to launch Kong with Cassandra you would be asked to fill in extra parameters to create a Cassandra cluster. check the description of each field and provide appropriate values.
+If you chose to launch Kong with Cassandra/Postgres you would be asked to fill in extra parameters to create a Cassandra cluster or Postgres RDS instance. check the description of each field and provide appropriate values.

     **Note**: *consult the [parameters table](#parameters) for detailed description of parameters*